-Lavalier microphone, also known as lav mic, lapel mic, and collar mic, is a small microphone that can be clipped onto a tie or collar.
+Omnidirectional lavalier microphone is a small microphone that can be clipped onto a tie or collar to pick up sounds equally from all directions.
 It is placed near the speaker's mouth, allowing the speaker to move freely and perform hands-freely.
-It is often used in public speaking, newscasting, and interviewing, as an external mic for DSLRs and more.
+Such omnidirectional microphones often used in public speaking, newscasting, and interviewing, as an external mic for DSLRs and more.

-1. Pros and cons of wired lavalier microphones
+1. Pros and cons of wired lav mics

 Wired lavalier microphones are always cheaper than their wireless rivals.
-So if budget is considered, you are advised to have a look at wired ones.
-This type of lapel mic is also expected to deliver slightly higher quality sound.
-Besides, you don’t need to worry about the battery power when using a wired mic, because the wire will keep the electricity running to it all the time.
+So if budget is considered, you are advised to have a look at the wired ones.
+This type of omnidirectional collar microphone is also expected to deliver slightly higher quality sound.
+Besides, you don’t need to worry about the battery power when using a lavalier wired microphone, because the wire will keep the electricity running to it all the time.
 That is why wired mics are more reliable.

-However, a wired lav mic might cause trouble in the production process.
+However, it might cause trouble in the production process.
 When you are walking around, the cord which may be long enough will get in the way and you may find yourself tripped by the cord OR you may take the cord away from the power source and need to re-record.

-2. Pros and cons of wireless lavalier microphones
+2. Pros and cons of wireless collar mics

-Lavaliers are cheaper on the whole and are easy to hide.
-In the case where you intend to capture a subject’s voice in public speaking (maybe secretly), you may need to resort to a lavalier microphone for crisp, clear sound collection.
+Lavalier microphones are cheaper on the whole and are easy to hide.
+In the case where you intend to capture a subject’s voice in public speaking (maybe secretly), you may need to resort to it for a crisp, clear sound collection.
 Then, just browse our collection of high-quality mics, both wired and wireless, and start your creative production.